greener-group/progres/README.md

 Again, the structures should correspond to single protein domains.
 The embeddings are stored as Float16, which has no noticeable effect on search performance.

+As an example, you can run the above command from the `data` directory to generate a database with two structures.

 ## Python library